We got a lot going on in January here In Donnaville:

 It is a pleasure that he gives me sweet buns, the kind with glazing on top, because I have been prediabetic and am not usually allowed to give myself sugar buns.
 If the jailer serves it to me it doesn’t count.

 I try to drink the delicious coffee and eat the buns before dealing with him, but he grabs my head and makes me look at him.

 “You were on the floor last night and you can be there again.”

 Pause while I look at the cleaning schedule for the day.
 The cooking schedule, which I myself supervise and am quite good at.
 The panic-inducing work schedule.
 Let’s take a moment out from this moment out to look at my relationship:

 WHAT IF IT’S NOT GREAT WHAT IF IT’S NOT GREAT

 Let’s go back to walking the streets of my mind: somehow in my mind’s eye, I am never in the beautiful downtown or the place with the art buildings, I am in the garbage streets, the dangerous blocks.
 The wharf is always a fun place to go, with the prostitutes and the poor kids.
 No, there is a nice building pretty near to here and I will go to it:

-It is carved out of something black, and luminous.
+It is carved out of something pink, and luminous.
 I don’t know who made it.
 It is tall.
 It has unusual curves and lines, I don’t know what it is about it but I like the place.
 How did it get here?
 Was it carved in one continuous block out of some substance I don’t know?
 It has a strange light inhering in it, it looks as though each stone were lit from within, and it smells of a warm spice like cinnamon or red curry.

 I touch the column and it soothes me, no it repels me, no it soothes me.
 It is so beautiful I do not want it to repel me, but it literally pushes me back like a powerful negative magnet, it makes me step back in the street when I touch it.